-As of December 31, 2021, the net carrying value of our goodwill and other intangible assets totaled approximately \$64.0 billion.
-In accordance with generally accepted accounting principles, we periodically assess these assets to determine if they are impaired.
+As of December 31, 2022, the net carrying value of our goodwill and other intangible assets totaled approximately \$60.1 billion.
 Significant negative industry or economic trends, disruptions to our business, inability to effectively integrate acquired businesses, unexpected significant changes or planned changes in use of our assets, changes in the structure of our business, divestitures, market capitalization declines, or increases in associated discount rates can impair our goodwill and other intangible assets.
-Any charges relating to such impairments adversely affect our financial statements in the periods recognized.
+In the past, we have recognized impairment charges relating to certain non-goodwill intangible assets, and in the future, we could recognize charges related to the impairment of goodwill or other intangible assets.
+Any such impairment charges adversely affect our financial statements in the periods recognized.